-Christina Kennedy is a senior counsel and litigation attorney in Foley & Lardner LLP’s Orlando office.
-Christina’s practice focuses on representing clients throughout the United States in high-stakes business and complex commercial litigation, including the defense of class actions, primarily in the healthcare, financial services, retail, and manufacturing industries.
-Christina is a member of the firm’s Business Litigation & Dispute Resolution, Consumer Law, Finance & Class Action, and Labor & Employment Practices, and the firm’s Healthcare Industry team.
+Christina Kennedy is a partner and litigation attorney in Foley & Lardner LLP’s Orlando office.
+Christina’s practice focuses on representing clients throughout the United States in high-stakes business and complex commercial litigation, including the defense of class actions, primarily in the healthcare, financial services, retail and manufacturing industries.
+Christina is a member of the firm’s Business Litigation & Dispute Resolution, Consumer Law, Finance & Class Action and Labor & Employment Practices and the firm’s Healthcare Industry team.

 Christina was selected as a winner of the Orlando Business Journal’s 2019 40 under 40 award.
 Christina was also selected for inclusion on the 2017 Florida Trend Legal Elite “Up and Comer” list for her work in commercial litigation.

 In addition to her commitment to pro bono legal services, Christina is a member of the Board of Directors for the Ronald McDonald House Charities of Central Florida Inc. In this role, Christina leads the firm’s statewide relationship with the charity for pro bono legal services and volunteerism.
 Christina is also a member of Leadership Orlando – Class 98.